syond/nlw/README.md

 2. Now we need to configure the enviroments variable.
 Inside each project folder you'll see a `.env.example` file, rename it to just `.env`, open each one and configure with your informations.

 3. Ok!
-Now server project has a specific configuration, just run the following commands inside the server folder:
+Now server project has a specific configuration, just run the following commands inside the server folder to prepare all the database:

-    - `npx knex migrate:latest (to run migrations)`
+    - `npx knex migrate:latest`
-    - `npx knex seed:run (to run seeds)`
+    - `npx knex seed:run`

 4. Just run `npm run dev` for Server, and `npm start` for Web and Mobile.